 The REAL ID system is covered by the Privacy Act under the Department of Homeland Security's own policies.
-In a policy guidance memorandum from the agency's Privacy Office, defines "DHS Information Systems" as "an Information System operated, controlled, or directed by the U.S. Department of Homeland Security.
-This definition shall include information systems that other entities, including private sector organizations, operate on behalf of or for the benefit of the Department of Homeland Security."
-The national system of interconnected State databases is "operate[d] on behalf of or for the benefit" of DHS.
+In a policy guidance memorandum from the agency's controlled, or directed by the U.S. Department of Homeland Security.
+This definition shall include information systems that other entities, including private sector organizations, operate on behalf of or for the benefit of the Department of Homeland behalf of or for the benefit" of DHS.
 The Privacy Office also states: